hungtuchen/pytorch-dqn/README.md

 # pytoch-dqn

-**Work in Progress**: If you are willing to help with the implementation, please check <https://discuss.pytorch.org/t/help-for-dqn-implementation-of-the-paper/1122>.

 This project is pytorch implementation of [Human-level control through deep reinforcement learning](http://www.nature.com/nature/journal/v518/n7540/full/nature14236.html) and I also plan to implement the following ones:

 - [ ] [Prioritized Experience Replay](https://arxiv.org/abs/1511.05952)